Lost Soul Aside: Development

-Tatsuo Eguchi, President of Sony Interactive Entertainment Shanghai, said that Lost Soul Aside was very significant for the start the China Hero Project.
+Tatsuo Eguchi, President of Sony Interactive Entertainment Shanghai, said that Lost Soul Aside was very significant for the start of the China Hero Project.
 He explained that it led to the idea that the Sony team might be able to help creators like Yang achieve their dreams if they provided various know-how and support.
 The game is part of the China Hero Project Phase 1 launched in 2016.

-Lost Soul Asides long development cycle was largely due to early inexperience and the time required to build a capable team.
 In 2021, the game's overall tone was established, which was reflected in that year's trailer, and set the direction for the remainder of the development.
-Yang remarked that the story evolved over time, explaining that while the earliest trailer conveyed a sense of loneliness, the final game introduces companions who accompany and support the protagonist throughout his journey.
+The story outline always involved Kaser and his dragon companion Arena, but there was initially no clear conception of their relationship or the stories that they experience.
+This gradually took shape after the formation of the studio.
+The original concept was a lonely adventure undertaken by a person and a dragon, but additional characters as companions and their corresponding storylines were introduced to help make the world feel richer.
+The addition of these characters marked a shift from the 2016 trailer, which had a relatively stronger sense of loneliness in its scenes.

-Yang was inspired by the Final Fantasy series, some of his favorite games, in the design.
-He was particularly captivated by how the series fused fantasy and realism in its world, a balance in the series that he also sought to achieve in his game.
+Yang was inspired by the Final Fantasy series, which contain some of his favorite games, in the design.
+He was particularly captivated by how the series fused fantasy and realism in its world, a balance that he also sought to achieve.
 For instance, the protagonist's outfit was designed, then physically produced, and finally digitally recreated within the game, reflecting the intention to blend fantastical and realistic elements much like the aforementioned series.
 The design of the outfit was created by Roen, a Japanese fashion company.
 In terms of action, Yang was inspired by Japanese titles such as Bayonetta, Ninja Gaiden, and Devil May Cry.